 Indicative material fee information is provided to the student at the time of enrolment in their Statement of Fees.

 Payments made for material fees are normally non-refundable however, consideration for refund may be given if the student has not been issued the materials, or in exceptional circumstances.
-Students should contact their program area for further advice.
+Students should contact their course area for further advice.

 Overseas student health cover (Higher Education)